Joe Metheny started out looking for his runaway wife and son, but ended up on a revenge-driven killing spree, turning his victims into burgers.

 He was soon arrested for the murders of the homeless men and spent a year and a half in the county jail awaiting a trial.
 At trial, however, he was acquitted.

 Thanks to his quick thinking in hiding the bodies, there was no physical evidence he had killed the two men.
 Now free, Metheny resumed his quest of seeking out his missing wife and child.

-Though he’d spent a year and a half locked up for murder, jail time had clearly done nothing to slow Joe Metheny down.
+Though he had spent a year and a half awaiting trial, jail time had clearly done nothing to slow Joe Metheny down.
 Shortly after being released, Metheny murdered two prostitutes, though this time he’d had a better idea for disposing of their bodies.
-It seemed that he was now murdering people for sport, as much as for revenge.
+It seemed that he was now murdering people for sport as much as for revenge.

 Instead of tossing them in the river, Metheny brought the bodies home.
 There, he dismembered them and stored the meatiest parts of them in his freezer, burying the unusable parts in a truck lot owned by the pallet company he worked for.